High energy consumption hurts the environment and your wallet. Here are suggestions to help you reduce energy consumption in your household.

 - Clean or replace heater and air conditioner filters regularly.
 Keep outside vents free of leaves or debris that may clog vents.

-- When the heat is on, set your thermostat at as low a level as you feel comfortable.
+- When the heat is on, set your thermostat as low as you feel comfortable.
 You save for each degree you lower the average temperature of your home.

-- Keep windows near your thermostat tightly closed; otherwise it will keep your furnace working after the rest of the house is heated to the desired temperature.
+- Keep windows near your thermostat tightly closed; otherwise, your furnace will not shut down even after the rest of the house is heated to the desired temperature.

-- If you have oil heat, have the firing rate checked periodically.
+- If you have oil heat, check the firing rate periodically.

 - Dust and vacuum radiator surfaces frequently.
 Dust and grime impede the flow of heat.

-- Keep draperies and shades open in sunny windows; close them at night.
+- Keep drapes and shades open in sunny windows; close them at night.